taplytics/Taplytics-Android-SDK/Third Party Integrations/third-party-integrations.md

 # Third Party Integrations

-### Push your experiments to your favourite analytics sources
+### Push your experiments to your favorite analytics sources

 The Taplytics SDK can automatically push experiments to the following Analytics Sources: